-Activities on the 100 chart are a great way to build fluency with numbers in grade 1 and 2.
+Activities on the 100 chart are a great way to build fluency with numbers in grade 1 and 2 and 3.
 Students can find patterns and relations, understand one more, one less, count by 2,3, and so on.
 Start with a 20 or 50 chart and gradually move on to the full 100 or 120 charts.

 Here are some ideas of games/activities that you can do with the 100 or 120 chart.